 Switzerland has possibly the most demanding terrain in Europe when it comes to constructing infrastructure, and for a long time, this country was known for punctual train service, but not for high speeds.
 However, this has changed since purchasing the modern Pendolino Astoro train sets and the construction of the Lötschberg Base Tunnel, where Pendolinos reach their top speed of 250 km/h.

 6. Russia - Peregrine Falcon - 250 km/h (155.3 mph)

 Russia has been experimenting with high-speed rail since the 70's with their Russkaya Troika, but it was only in 2009 when they made a significant breakthrough.
 They opened the Moscow to Saint Petersburg high-speed rail served by the Sapsan trains (Siemens Velaro).
 The 2030 plan includes rapid trains connecting Moscow with Nizhniy Novgorod, Kazan, Samara, Perm, Ufa, Ekaterinburg, Voronezh, Rostov-na-Donu, and Tuapse.

 6. Turkey - TCDD HT80000 - 250 km/h (155.3 mph)

 Turkey has bet big on its high-speed rail network.
-At present they have a 745 km (463 miles) long network, additionally Ankara – Izmir, Ankara – Siva, and Osmaneli - Bursa lines are under development.
+At present, they have a 745 km (463 miles) long network, additionally Ankara – Izmir, Ankara – Siva, and Osmaneli - Bursa lines are under development.
 The Turkish State Railways operates TCDD HT65000 (CAF) and TCDD HT80000 (Siemens) train sets on these lines.
-Siemens Velaro trains have a top speed of 300 km/h, allowing for potential speed increase on modernized tracks in Turkey.
+Siemens Velaro trains have a top speed of 300 km/h, allowing for a potential speed increase on modernized tracks in Turkey.